 📜 Classes

-Classes are how the System categorizes what you do.
-But unlike most systems, this one doesn't hand you a menu at character creation and ask you to pick.
+Classes are how the System categorizes individuals who have formed a core.
+But unlike most systems, this one doesn't hand you a menu and ask you to pick.
 The System watches.
 Then it tells you what you are.

 Organic Role Discovery

 There is no class selection screen at induction.
 No dropdown.
 No "choose your path."
-The System observes behavior under pressure during the tutorial and offers classes based on how you actually respond to real situations.
+The System observes behavior, analyzes pre-induction data, and offers a Path based on how you actually respond to real situations.

-• Shield others when things get dangerous?
-Tank options surface.
+- Shield others when things get dangerous?
+Tank Path options surface.

-• Analyze patterns and exploit weaknesses?
-Caster or strategist options surface.
+- Analyze patterns and exploit weaknesses?
+Caster Path or strategist options surface.

-• Charge in first, ask questions never?
-Melee DPS options surface.
+- Charge in first, ask questions never?
+Melee DPS Path options surface.

-• Tend to the wounded before thinking about yourself?
-Healer options surface.
+- Tend to the wounded before thinking about yourself?
+Healer Path options surface.

-• Hang back and pick targets from a distance?
-Ranged options surface.
+- Hang back and pick targets from a distance?
+Ranged Path options surface.

-The classes offered at the end of the tutorial feel right because they reflect who you already are, filtered through your soul resonance.
+The classes offered feel right because they reflect who you already are, filtered through your soul resonance.
 Someone with Norse resonance who shields others might see [Shieldbearer of the Storm].
 The same defensive behavior filtered through Egyptian resonance might yield [Warden of the Threshold].

 Your actions determine the role.
 Your resonance determines the flavor.